Celebrating my 100th Country; Niyama Maldives Review

 Well, it was 7 years in the making but my 100th country was finally upon me.
 What started off with a stint in medical research to pay for my one-way ticket to Thailand (you know, where you get locked up in a hospital and take experimental drugs for money?
 Yup, I did that for 32 days) ended with me in quite a different stage in life, in travels and in business.

 So the flipflops were still on, but the destination was a little different.
 I was celebrating my 100th country in style, real style.
-I was off to the Maldives baby, and not just any hotel in the Maldives but arguable the most luxurious hotel of the lot, Niyama; Nature’s playground.
+I was off to the Maldives baby, and not just any hotel in the Maldives but arguably the most luxurious hotel of the lot, Niyama; Nature’s playground.

 Traveling comes in various shapes and sizes but when it’s time to celebrate a momentous occasion like this, it’s worth going the extra mile so with my girlfriend by my side, I boarded the plane in Kuala Lumpur and headed for Male, the Maldivian Capital.